craftsmanship2018/azure-data/readme.md

-# Azure Data
+# Azure SQL DB

+Story
-Star Light was a family run retail business.
-It has a customer dataset that has been created and stored in Azure.
+Star Light is a family run retail business.
+It has a customer dataset that has been created and run on a LAN instance of SQL server.
 The database holds basic information such as customers, products, and orders.

-Star Light is recently sold to a company that runs global business.
-To start with, the new owner would like to make these changes:

-- To communicate with customers by emails, which is currently not supported
-- To allow customers to review their products from website
-- To store more information on their suppliers and have more than one suppliers for their products
-- To set the retail price dynamically from weekly feed of suppliers
-- To run monthly report to understand better on their customers

-Furthermore, to run Star Light as a part of the new owner’s global business regime, making it adaptive promptly to the market’s fast changes.
-This is more urgent from a recent accident - a change was implemented on the Production instance that brought the Database down for a couple of days.

-To prevent this from happing again in the future, your challenges are:

-- To set up a test environment for this solution in Azure, so that change can be made and tested before affecting the production solution
-- To deploy the change in a reliable and repeatable approach, so that it is easy to be replicated across the new owner’s global business
+As the business has grown, the company has seen an increase in the cost of purchasing and managing their server environment.
+The company wants to reduce infrastructure costs and improve deployment and availability of their data to multiple subsystems.

+Technology
+The company wishes to continue using their SQL Database as is, but do not want to manage their own servers and database instances.
+They have chosen Azure to host the Database as it should port easily, while offering reduced maintenance and cost-effective scalability.

+Getting Started
+1.Clone or download this repository
+2.Open src/SoftwareCraftmanShip2018_DB.sln in Visual Studio 2017
+3.Create a Local DB called StarLight.
+4.Change DB Solution properties to be same version as local Database.
+4.Configure connection to point to your DB Instance 3.Build the solution and run the test to ensure it works.

+Goal

+Build a CI/CD pipeline that will build, test and deploy the DB in a safe and repeatable way.
+The pipleline should:
+•Be triggered by source control
+•Execute all included unit tests
+•Publish to a UAT environment
+•Once the UAT Sign off is received release changes to Production Environment

+Change Scenario

+As part of this work one (1) development change has been identified that needs to be delivered with this work:
+1. Customer must be amended to hold email address.